 Computer viruses are shifty little critters: they don’t run around with a sign around their neck that says, “I’m a virus!”
 Therefore, antivirus software has to collect virus signatures to know which files are malicious or infected.
 And that’s all well and good, but what is a virus signature?

-A virus signature file is where your antivirus software stores all the data on known types of viruses.
-That file is updated often as cybersecurity experts discover new viruses daily.
+A virus signature, or a virus definition, is the information — a unique pattern or code — that allows your antivirus software to identify known types of viruses.
+The virus signature database is updated frequently as cybersecurity experts discover new viruses daily.

-In the olden days, a virus signature was a snippet of malicious code that indicated that a file was infected by a specific virus.
+In the past, a virus signature was a snippet of malicious code that indicated a file was infected by a specific virus.
 A virus scanner would check the file’s code and see if it matched known virus signatures.

 It’s like identifying a criminal by having a sample of their DNA.

-However, hackers are not stupid – just evil – so they started changing and evolving virus codes.
+However, hackers are not stupid — just evil — so they started altering and evolving virus codes.
 For example, polymorphic viruses are set to rewrite their code while keeping their core functions intact.
-This allows the virus to fool signature-based detection as antivirus programs aren’t smart enough to notice new permutations of virus signatures by themselves.
+This allows the virus to fool signature-based detection, as traditional antivirus programs aren’t smart enough to detect new permutations of virus signatures.

-That’s why what we call a virus signature today also includes a virus definition derived via heuristic analysis, which focuses on what a file does, not how it looks.
-In such a situation, an antivirus app doesn’t need to know whether the file is infected by something or not – it just needs to quarantine files that act shifty.
+Today, what we call a virus signature also includes a virus definition derived via heuristic analysis, which focuses on how a file behaves, not how it looks.
+In this approach, an antivirus app doesn’t need to know whether the file is infected — it just needs to quarantine files that act shifty.

 It’s like identifying a criminal because you can see them mugging an innocent bystander.

-The last bit explains why antivirus software loves pinging video game executables as false positives: It’s not an infected file, it’s just acting suspiciously.
+This explains why antivirus software often flags video game executables as false positives: it’s not an infected file but it’s acting suspiciously.

-But those are the things that happen once you have a virus signature database.
-What it doesn’t tell is how those are created.
+But that happens only when you have a virus signature database.
+So, let’s see how those signatures are created.

 How are virus signatures created?